michaelkolesidis/javascript-software-synthesizer/README.md

 ## Documentation

 Full documentation will be released at some point in the future.
-In the meantime, you can refer to the [Tone.js documentation](https://tonejs.github.io/docs/), as well as the [NexusUI documentation](https://nexus-js.github.io/ui/api/#intro).
+In the meantime, you can refer to the [Tone.js documentation](https://tonejs.github.io/docs/), as well as the [NexusUI2 documentation](https://nexus-js.github.io/ui/api/#intro).

 ## Guides & Tutorials